"Unable to run PHP in command line mode" error when running remote MODX upgrade

 This can happen if the PHP version for your front-end webserver is different from the one on the command line, and the latter hasn't been updated in a while.
 As MODX 2.x requires at least PHP 5.6 to run the installation successfully, we check the command line version of PHP before continuing with the setup.

 To resolve this, we recommend talking to your host or server administrator.
-Mosts hosts are happy to resolve this, and in some cases we've also seen server control panels offer you the ability to change the "global" PHP version through a PHP version selector, which typically affects the command line version as well.
+Mosts hosts are happy to resolve this, and in some cases server control panels offer you the ability to change the "global" PHP version through a PHP version selector, which typically affects the command line version.

 If the error message does not provide a PHP version number in the quotes, you've run into an edge case we didn't think was possible.
 Please get in touch with support, providing your site's domain name and/or site key so we can investigate further.